ImBlur/Gta5OnlineScripts/README.md

 Open the `settings.cfg` file and repleace `Ethernet` with your currnet network interface name.

 ## Solo Public Session
 You just open the script to create a solo public session.
-This script will automatically create a public session with nobody on it so you can safely sell your bunker/night club stocks without the constant fear of griefers coming to kill.
+This script will automatically create a public session with nobody on it so you can safely sell your bunker/night club stocks without the constant fear of griefers coming to kill you.